Maneuvering Characteristics Augmentation System: MCAS circumvention for ferry flights

 During the groundings, special flights to reposition MAX aircraft to storage locations, as per 14 CFR § 21.197, flew at lower altitude and with flaps extended to circumvent MCAS activation, rather than using the recovery procedure after the fact.
 Such flights required a certain pilot qualification as well as permission from corresponding regulators, and with no other cabin crew or passengers.

 Angle of attack

 As per Boeing technical description: "the Angle of Attack (AoA) is an aerodynamic parameter that is key to understanding the limits of airplane performance.
 Recent accidents and incidents have resulted in new flight crew training programs, which in turn have raised interest in AoA in commercial aviation.
 Awareness of AOA is vitally important as the airplane nears stall."
 Chesley Sullenberger said AoA indicators might have helped in these two crashes.
 "It is ironic that most modern aircraft measure (angle of attack) and that information is often used in many aircraft systems, but it is not displayed to pilots.
 Instead, pilots must infer (angle of attack) from other parameters, deducing it indirectly."

+The 737 MAX has only two AoA sensors, which are largely insufficient: if one fails, the remaining one may not provide accurate data on its own.